neam/dna-project-base-angular-frontend/README.md

 This is the desktop version of the Gapminder Pages project.
 The app is built with AngularJS and utilizes the *Gapminder Mock API* for simulating real API calls in development and testing environments.

+In production, the app is served statically from an Amazon S3 bucket while [an nginx server](https://github.com/Gapminder/gapminder-nginx-configuration) is used for mapping *www.gapminder.org* based routes to their corresponding S3 endpoints.

 ## Setup

 Requirements: *Node*, *Ruby*, [*Gapminder Mock API*](https://github.com/Gapminder/gapminder-mock-api)